hvijaycse/HacktoberFest_2K20/README.md

  Example - [This repo](https://github.com/Dhroov7/Hacktoberfest2019) and it's [issue](https://github.com/Dhroov7/Hacktoberfest2019/issues/270)

  # Code Of Conduct
- - Just like other reporistory
+ - Just like other repository

  1. Star this repo if you like ⭐